tls-stuff/rfc8447bis/draft-salowey-rfc8447bis.md

-The instructions in this document add a Recommended column to many of the TLS registries to indicate parameters that are generally recommended for implementations to support, parameters that are not recommended for specific reasons and parameters that have not been evauated.
+The instructions in this document add a Recommended column to many of the TLS registries to indicate parameters that are generally recommended for implementations to support, parameters that are not recommended for specific reasons, and parameters that have not been evauated.

- - Parameters that are recommended are marked with a 'Y'
+- Parameters that are Recommended are marked with a 'Y'.
- - Parameters that are not recommended are maked with a 'N' and include a reference to the document and section which describes the limitation of the parameter
+- Parameters that are Not Recommended are maked with a 'N' and include a reference to the document and section which describes the limitation of the parameter.
- - Parameters that are unevaluated are unmarked with a ' '
+- Parameters that are Unevaluated are unmarked with a ' '.

 Adding a Recommended parameter to a registry or updating a parameter to Recommended status requires standards action.
 Not all parameters defined in standards track documents need to be marked as Recommended.
 Changing the recommended status of a standards track parameter requires standards action.

 If an item is not marked as Not Recommended it does not necessarily mean that it is flawed in all cases.
 A parameter that is not recommended may have limited applicability, or may be intended only for specific use cases as indicated in the referenced text.

 If an item is marked as Unevaluated it indicates that either the item has not been through the IETF consensus process and it may have limited applicability, or may be intended only for specific use cases.

 [Note: the registries in the rest of the document will need to have the recommended column updated appropriately]